composer/satis/docs/config.md

 Useful with require-dependencies, returns a minimal set of dependencies resulting in a constrained package list.

+### blacklist

+Define a list of packages and versions to suppress in the final packages list.
+Takes the same format as the `require` section.

 ### require-dependency-filter

 If false, will include versions matching a dependency.